Educational analysis only. Not financial advice. Signals are statistical patterns only.Full disclaimer

 Limitations

-Documented limitations of the validation: CBE pre-merger gap, weekly cap-tier coverage, crypto survivorship, SPY price-only.
-Combined-portfolio seed-variance disclosure is in Combined Portfolio Simulation.
+Documented limitations of the validation: CBE pre-merger gap, weekly cap-tier coverage, SPY price-only.

 - CBE pre-merger corporate-action gap.
 12 pre-merger Wyckoff signals fired on CBE Nov 2012 before Eaton acquisition close.